juanramirez/juanramirez.github.io/_posts/2021-08-29-how-to-tell-git-to-ignore-files-locally.md

 excerpt: "Excluding files for being versioned in Git is easy through the use of the widely known .gitignore file.
 But maybe you don't really want to use it."
 ---

 **Note:** This post has been recovered from my archive after having been lost [due to my brain injury](http://localhost:4000/abi/about-me/hello-and-welcome/).
-It was originally posted on August 1st, 2017.
+It was originally posted in my old development blog on August 1st, 2017.
-{: .notice--warning}
+{: .notice--info}

 Excluding files for being versioned in Git is easy [through the use of the widely known `.gitignore` file](https://git-scm.com/docs/gitignore).